Southeast Polk is a community that succeeds through teamwork, whether on the athletic fields, on stage, in the classroom and in the community.

 As an early recipient of the state’s Teacher Leadership and Compensation grant, Southeast Polk has implemented the structures for all teachers to learn from each other.
 Instructional coaches, model teachers, and curriculum coordinators are leading the effort to improve student learning.
 Through participation in Professional Learning Community institutes, collaboration is strengthened to design and implement the practices that will best support students.
 Our Teacher Leadership Program deploys some of Southeast Polk’s best and brightest faculty to mentor other teachers in our District and others around the Midwest.

-The Southeast Polk community teams up with our schools with two non-profit foundations that generate financial support for innovative educational programs in the District and to provide financial support for graduates of Southeast Polk to pursue higher education.
+The Southeast Polk community teams up with two non-profit foundations that generate financial support for innovative educational programs in the District and to provide financial support for graduates of Southeast Polk to pursue higher education.
 The Southeast Polk Education Foundation supplements, augments, and complements existing programs and activities within the Southeast Polk Community School District.
 Foundations are made up of concerned citizens who understand that as education has evolved, a need has arisen to develop a means to raise funds for innovative and effective programs to improve student achievement and nurture lifelong learning.
 Southeast Polk Dollars for Scholars has been awarding scholarships since 2001 to all eligible graduates who wish to further their education — whether it is for trade school, junior college, business education school or university.
 Southeast Polk Dollars for Scholars® is part of a nationwide network of community-based scholarship foundations, 87 of which are in Iowa.
 It is a program of Scholarship America®, the nation’s largest non-profit private-sector scholarship and educational assistance organization.